izcheung/mySQLWorkBenchUserDoc/docs/task2.md

-# How to join tables into a view for future reference
+# Join tables into a view for future reference